-High net worth individuals must file the relevant application with the competent tax authority no later than 31 March of the relevant tax year and file supporting documents, which are defined on a case-by-case basis.
+High net worth individuals must file the relevant application with the competent tax authority no later than 31 March and file the supporting documents no later than 31 May of the relevant tax year, as defined on a case-by-case basis, and the tax authorities must approve or reject the application within 60 days.
+For the 2022 tax year, supporting documents could be filed until 24 June 2022 for cases where the documents could not be submitted due to delays attributed to foreign authorities.